-- Priority 2 anomaly RW-02 is an east-west striking zone of at least six conductors labelled (a) to (f); refer Figure 20.
+- Priority 2 anomaly NFB-01 looks to be part of a larger strike-length formational conductor; refer Figure 23.
+Modelling indicates the source has a very shallow north-west dip and is effectively subcropping around VTEM line 7035. - Priority 2 anomaly RW-02 is an east-west striking zone of at least six conductors labelled (a) to (f); refer Figure 24.
 RW-02d and RW-02f are coincident with a linear magnetic anomaly interpreted to be caused by basic volcanics within the Bitter Springs Group.
-The anomalies all suggest shallow-dipping sources and shallow depths.
-A separate response which seems to be part of the zone, RW-02e, is ranked as priority 3. - Priority 2 anomaly RW-07 is a late-time anomaly suggesting a deeper bedrock source.
+The anomalies all suggest shallow-dipping sources and shallow depths. - Priority 2 anomaly RW-07 is a late-time anomaly suggesting a deeper bedrock source.
 It is poorly defined and infill VTEM traverses confirmed it is very strike limited.
-Refer Figure 21.
+Refer Figure 25. - Priority 3 anomalies RW-04, RW-05 and RW-06 appear to part of a conductive trend and are likely caused by formational conductors.